-Safeguarding means protecting people's health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.
+Safeguarding means protecting people's health, wellbeing and human rights, and enabling them to live free from harm, abuse, harassment, bullying and neglect.

-In the context of WACC, it means protecting people, including children and at risk adults, from harm that arises from coming into direct contact with our staff or programmes.
+In the context of WACC, it means protecting people, including children and at risk adults, from harm that arises from coming into direct contact with our staff or programme personnel and volunteers.